Mentors-Outreach/mentors-outreach/get-involved.md

   title: Become a Mentor
   description: >-
     Mentorship is by invitation only.
-However, we are always open to recommendations so please share your referral...
+However, we are always open to recommendations so please share your referral with Us.
   robots: []
   extra:
     - name: 'og:title'